Perry Weather Perry Weather

 In this article:

 As an athletic trainer or director, WBGT monitoring isn’t optional, it’s the foundation of your heat safety compliance.
 Many schools and organizations rely on the Kestrel 5400 because it’s portable, relatively inexpensive, and widely recognized.
-But multiple independent studies have raised serious concerns about its accuracy, particularly in the sunny, humid conditions where it matters most.
+But one independent study has raised serious concerns about its accuracy, particularly in the sunny, humid conditions where it matters most.

 1. No Solar Radiation Shield